catseye/DAM/README.md

 ------------

 **DAM** is a tiny library for creating bits of an HTML5 document.
-(I'd say "for creating UIs" but that may be overstating it a tad.)
-It's written in ES5 Javascript, so it can be used directly by most modern web browsers, and it's about 1K in size (uncompressed).
-It comes with a "standard widget library" that bloats it to about 6K.
+(I'd say "for creating user interfaces" but that may be overstating it a tad.)
+It's written in ES5 Javascript, so it can be used directly by most modern web browsers, or it can be transpiled to ES6 in a frontend build process.
+It's about 1K in size (uncompressed), and it comes with a "standard widget library" that bloats it to about 6K.

 The current version of DAM is 0.1.